Palash144/Fitbit-Viewer/README.md

 https://youtu.be/EcMllHwSIOQ

+## Modes of Operation
+###### Test mode
+Offline version of the application; no access to a user account.

+###### Online mode
+Fully functional version of the application.
+__To connect to a user account, you will need to:__

+1. Log into Fitbit website, and get a Request code from the Authorization server.
+2. Trade the request for and Access/Refresh Token pair.
+3. Get credentials for the Authorization server: This includes your App ID and a key/secret pair.
+4. Place credentials in `/src/main/resources/Credentials.txt`, place refresh/access tokens in `/src/main/resources/Tokens.txt`.

+*__Note:__ If everything goes as planned you will get an HTTP response with the code 200, its body will contain a JSON object describing the data you asked for.
+If it doesn't, and your access token has expired, you will need to ask for a new pair from the authorization server.*

 ## Prerequisites for building and running the project

 You will need to have the following properly configured to build and run the project: